virgile-hogman/kth-rgbd/readme.txt

 sequence: replays a sequence from given frames previously recorded
 main: call main program with all the custom arguments (check usage)

-backup: saves the results into a folder
+archive_results: saves the results into a folder
-restore: restores the results previously saved
+restore_results: restores the results previously saved
 clean: removes current results

 --------------------------------------------------------------------